Radium-9/Yulei/content/authors/admin/_index.md

 ## About Me

 Yulei Zhang is an undergraduate student of optical engineering at Zhejiang University.
 His research interests include optical imaging, nanophotonics, and light field manipulation.
-He She has consistently achieved excellent academic performance and published several scientific papers in relevant fields.
+He has consistently achieved excellent academic performance and published several scientific papers in relevant fields.